 Back to Blog

 In the automation world, we touch so many different industries, platforms, technologies, and standardization's, that it is important to know the most up-to-date, relevant information to help our clients get ahead.
-Whether it is industry specific information, the most pertinent practices, or just looking to increase your knowledge, there are a number of places to look.
+Whether it is industry-specific information, the most pertinent practices, or just looking to increase your knowledge, there are a number of places to look.
 Below is a list of the top four places to seek information to help you reach your automation goals:

 Automation World is a magazine, newsletter, and website that offers a multitude of controls information.
-The magazine has their metaphoric hands in both factory and process worlds, and their knowledges base regarding products – from controls and drives to energy management, is extensive.
+The magazine has their metaphoric hands in both factory and process worlds, and their knowledge base regarding products – from controls and drives to energy management, is extensive.
 They offer information about engineering, IT, and operations, making Automation World a news outlet worth subscribing.

 International Society of Automation (ISA)

 ISA is a global non-profit organization that helps standardize, educate, and certify the automation industry and its professionals.
-They host conferences and exhibitions, and strive to help their members through networking and training.
+They host conferences and exhibitions and strive to help their members through networking and training.
 This is a great way to link up with other professionals in the industry and learn what they have gained through experience.

 Control System Integrators Association (CSIA)

 CSIA is a community of system integrators that pool together their experience and expertise, creating a library of best practices that is shared through extensive networking.
 Through CSIA you can attend webinars and podcasts, get certified, find integrators, and attend conferences, all to increase your personal knowledge while helping to drive modernization in the automation industry.

 Avid Solutions Consultant